To schedule a free 30 minute mapping call, click here.

 After several work related projects fell through and interest in getting an architecture degree dissipated after she moved to the east coast, Amy felt that she needed to explore other avenues.
 She bravely listened to her intuition, started to work for non-profits, traveled and took the time to discover where she wanted her life to be.

-Now on a mission to share tantric knowledge, Amy takes great pride in helping others operate at their full potential and currently teaches at Shaktibarre.
-An author who has written poetry and will soon release a book chronicling her life story, Amy is also one half of the conscious, sex positive, electronic house music duo, Clit Clique.
+Now on a mission to share tantric knowledge, Amy takes great pride in helping others operate at their full potential and teaches all of over the world.
+An author who has written poetry and will soon release a book chronicling her life story, Amy is also the VP of Development and Fundraising for the non profit The Magic of Psalm